gravitational/gravity/docs/6.x/cluster.md

      2. disallows certain capabilities (`NET_ADMIN`, `SYS_ADMIN`, `SYS_CHROOT`)
      3. disables host networking

-  * A `privileged` policy is a permissive policy allowing unrestricted access within cluster.
+  * A `privileged` policy is a permissive policy allowing unrestricted access within Cluster.

-Two `ClusterRoles` - `restricted-psp-user` and `privileged-psp-user` enable access to the respective security policies.
+Two `ClusterRoles`: `restricted-psp-user` and `privileged-psp-user` enable access to the respective security policies.
-Additionally, the two default groups - `restricted-psp-users` and `privileged-psp-users` can be used to assign privileges to users and other groups:
+Additionally, the two default groups: `restricted-psp-users` and `privileged-psp-users` can be used to assign privileges to users and other groups:

   * `restricted-psp-users` group grants access to the restricted role
   * `privileged-psp-users` group grants access to both roles

-Finer control can be exercised by modifying the existing or creating new security policies, cluster roles and role bindings.
+Finer control can be exercised by modifying the existing or creating new security
+policies: Cluster roles and role bindings.

 For [example](https://github.com/kubernetes/examples/blob/master/staging/podsecuritypolicy/rbac/policies.yaml), to restrict the types of volumes Pods can use (among other things), create the following policy `psp-volumes.yaml`: